Jayshua/kirby-pikatime/readme.md

 The pikatime field only saves time in basic 24-hour format.
 You can use the PHP date/time functions to format them as desired.
 See [strtotime](http://php.net/manual/en/function.strtotime.php) and [Date/Time Functions](http://php.net/manual/en/ref.datetime.php) on the PHP website.

 ## Development
-These are really just notes for me
+This is really just a note for me

-Dev:
+To build (in assets/js):
-webpack pikatime.js --output-filename build.js -w
+`webpack pikatime.js --output-filename build.js -w`